MERA-Evaluation/MERA_CODE/datasets/realcode_java/README.md

 Metrics for aggregated evaluation of responses:

 - `pass@1`: fraction of tasks where at least one generation passes all tests
-- `pass_oracle@1`: fraction of tasks where the ground truth solution passes all tests (oracle upper bound)
-- `pass_stub_pass@1`: fraction of tasks where stub function body passed at least one test
-- `pass_dry_run@1`: fraction of tasks where at least one generation passes in dry-run mode (without using ground truth)
 - `execution_success`: fraction of tasks where the project built and tests executed without failure
-- `num_samples`: total number of tasks in the dataset